F5Networks/f5-openstack-heat-plugins/docs/index.rst

 Usage
 -----
-Once the plugins are installed the F5 objects can be used when creating Heat templates.
-An example use of one of the objects is below.
+Once the plugins are installed, you can use the F5® objects when creating Heat templates (example below).

 .. code:: yaml

     resources:
       # The first two resources defined here are requirements for deploying
-      # any object on the BigIP VE.
+      # any object on the BIG-IP® VE.
 The F5::BigIP::Device allows access and
-      # authentication to the BigIP on which an object will be configured.
+      # authentication to the BIG-IP® on which an object will be configured.
       # The F5::Sys::Partition resource places a particular object in the
       # partition given.
 These two requirements will be linked with the obects
       # we intend to configure (iAppTemplate, iAppService) by calling the